badman74/Binaries/sgminer/README.md

 # sgminer

+# Please check NEWS.md and /doc/configuration.md for updates

 ## Introduction

-This is a multi-threaded multi-pool GPU miner with ATI GPU monitoring, (over)clocking and fanspeed support for scrypt-based cryptocurrency.
+This is a multi-threaded multi-pool GPU miner with ATI GPU monitoring, (over)clocking and fanspeed support for scrypt-based coins.
 It is based on cgminer by Con Kolivas (ckolivas), which is in turn based on cpuminer by Jeff Garzik (jgarzik).

 **releases**: https://github.com/veox/sgminer/releases

 **git tree**: https://github.com/veox/sgminer